karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 Do not infer agreement from discussion.
 Quote only short phrases when required to resolve ambiguity.
 Mark owner or due date as Unconfirmed when not explicit.
 End with a validation request the meeting chair can use before publishing the minutes.
 ```

+**Sample output:**
+> 3 confirmed decisions, 5 actions (all with a named owner and due date except one, marked Unconfirmed).
+One statement flagged as ambiguous — "we might revisit the timeline" — not treated as a decision.
 </details>

----

-## 5. Quality, Release, Recovery, and Closure
+### 5. Quality, Release, Recovery, and Closure

 <details>
 <summary><strong>PM-20 · Quality and UAT Readiness</strong></summary>